-The Nominating and Governance Committee conducted a review of the independence of the members of the Board of Directors and its committees and reported its findings to the full Board at its February 27, 2015 meeting.
+The Nominating and Governance Committee conducted a review of the independence of the members of the Board of Directors and its committees and reported its findings to the full Board at its February 26, 2016 meeting.
 Currently, 12 of our 13 directors are non-employee directors.
-The Nominating and Governance Committee reviewed all of the 2014 commercial transactions, relationships and arrangements between us and our subsidiaries, affiliates and executive officers with companies with whom the 12 non-employee directors are affiliated or employed.
+The Nominating and Governance Committee reviewed all of the 2015 commercial transactions, relationships and arrangements between us and our subsidiaries, affiliates and executive officers with companies with whom the 12 non-employee directors are affiliated or employed.
 The transactions, relationships and arrangements reviewed by the Committee consisted of the following:

-- Clarence P. Cazalot, Jr. is a member of the Board of Directors and audit and compensation committees of Baker Hughes, Inc., which is one of our customers and vendors. - C. Maury Devine is a member of the Board of Directors, audit committee and nominating and governance committee of John Bean Technologies Corporation ("JBT"), which is one of our customers and vendors.
+- Clarence P. Cazalot, Jr. is a member of the Board of Directors, audit committee, compensation committee and executive committee of Baker Hughes, Inc., which is one of our customers and vendors.
+Mr. Cazalot is also a member of the Board of Directors, finance and risk committee and compensation committee of Spectra Energy Corporation, which is one of our customers. - C. Maury Devine is a member of the Board of Directors, audit committee and chair of the nominating and governance committee of John Bean Technologies Corporation ("JBT"), which is one of our customers and vendors.
 We and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008.
-Ms. Devine is also a member of the Board of Directors of Technip, which is one of our customers, vendors and our partner in the Forsys Subsea joint venture.
-Ms. Devine serves on Technip's nominations and remunerations committee, as well as chairman of Technip's ethics and governance committee. - Claire S. Farley was a member of the Board of Directors of EnCana Corporation (retired in 2014), which is one of our customers.
-Ms. Farley is also a director of Samson Resources and LyondellBasell Industries N.V., both of which are our customers.
-Ms. Farley serves on LyondellBasell Industries' nominating & governance committee and the HSE committee.
-In addition, we purchased products from KKR & Co., L.P. and Ms. Farley is a member of its general partner. - Peter Mellbye is a director of Qinterra Technologies (previously known as Oz, or Aker Well Service AS), which is one of our vendors. - Edward J. Mooney, who has decided to retire from our Board effective immediately prior to our 2015 Annual Meeting, was a member of the Board of Directors of FMC Corporation (retired in 2014), our former parent company, which is also one of our vendors.
-We and FMC Corporation are parties to a separation and distribution agreement and a joint litigation defense agreement that relate to the separation of the companies' businesses that occurred in 2001.
-Mr. Mooney was also a member of the Board of Directors of The Northern Trust Corporation (retired in 2014).
-The Northern Trust Corporation serves as trustee for our Pension Plan and provides administrative services related to such plan.
-The Northern Trust Corporation is also a lender under our \$1.5 billion revolving credit facility that expires in March 2017. - Joseph H. Netherland was a member of the Board of Directors and compensation committee of Newfield Exploration Company (retired in 2014), which is one of our customers. - · Peter Oosterveer is the Chief Operating Officer of Fluor Corporation, which is one of our customers. - Richard A. Pattarozzi is the non-executive Chairman of the Board of Directors and a member of the compensation and nominating and governance committees of Tidewater Inc., which is one of our customers and vendors.
-Mr. Pattarozzi is also a member of the Board of Directors and lead director of Stone Energy Corporation, which is one of our customers. - James M. Ringler is a member of the Board of Directors and audit committee of The Dow Chemical Company, which is one of our customers.
-Mr. Ringler also serves as a member of the Board of Directors and compensation committee of JBT, which is one of our customers and vendors.
+Ms. Devine is also the lead independent director and a member of the nominations and remunerations committee and chair of the ethics and governance committee of Technip S.A., which is one of our customers, vendors and our partner in the Forsys Subsea joint venture, which was formed in 2015.
+Ms. Devine recused herself from the deliberations of the Board and the negotiation and approval of the Forsys Subsea joint venture. - Claire S. Farley is a director of Samson Resources and LyondellBasell Industries N.V., both of which are our customers.
+Ms. Farley serves on LyondellBasell Industries' nominating and governance committee and the HSE committee. - · Peter Oosterveer is the Chief Operating Officer of Fluor Corporation, which is one of our customers. - Richard A. Pattarozzi is the non-executive Chairman of the Board of Directors and a member of the compensation and nominating and governance committees of Tidewater Inc., which is one of our customers.
+Mr. Pattarozzi is also a member and lead independent director of the Board of Directors of Stone Energy Corporation, which is one of our customers, where he also serves on the reserves committee and nominating and governance committee. - Kay Priestly is a member of the Board of Directors, nominating and governance committee, reserves committee and chair of the audit committee of Stone Energy Company, which is one of our customers.

+James M. Ringler is a member of the Board of Directors and audit committee of The Dow Chemical Company, which is one of our customers.
+Mr. Ringler also serves as a member of the Board of Directors, nominating and governance committee and compensation committee of JBT, which is one of our customers and vendors.
 We and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008.